Greener Garbage Collection

 RECYCLE: Go to myrecyclopedia.ca for information on potential facilities that will accept your old cleaned garbage cans for recycling, Plastic or Metal.
-Call beforehand to confirm and inquire about any associated drop off fees.
+Call beforehand to inquire about any associated drop off fees.

 Moving Carts to the Curb on Collection Day is Made Easy

-The carts provided are designed for easy mobility with large wheels under a stable base to accommodate manoeuvring in difficult weather, surface and grade conditions.
+The carts provided are designed for easy mobility with large wheels under a stable base to accommodate maneuvering in difficult weather, surface and grade conditions.